Antonis755/antoniosziso/_posts/2023-01-22-Rasspbery-Pi-Basic-Setup.md

 ---
 layout: post
-title: Rasspbery Pi Basic Setup
+title: Raspberry Pi Basic Setup
-categories: [Rasspbery Pi, linux, ssh]
+categories: [Raspberry Pi, linux, ssh]
 ---

-### A guide on how to setup a Rasspbery Pi, connect with SSH and create SSH keys.
+### A guide on how to setup a Raspberry Pi, connect with SSH and create SSH keys.

 I did a college project a few years ago where I had to get a Raspberry Pi and collaborate with other students; since then, I’ve kept the Pi and use it for various things that might be useful.